k-l-lambda/k-l-lambda.github.io/source/_drafts/cube-algebra.md

 		<p>This is an ealier work, sorry for I was using <em>i</em>, <em>i'</em> stand for $\sqrt[&pm;]{i}$ in this article.</p>
 	</figCaption>
 </figure>

+I have to confess this graph's architecture configuration is far from perfection, any good idea about $O_{h}$ visualization please tell me.

+## Next step

+Soon later, I will talk about some thinking about Rubik's Cube representation in computer and some ideas maybe helpful for solver algorithm.

 [1]: https://github.com/hkociemba/RubiksCube-TwophaseSolver